SwiftEngineering/avionics_sim/README.md

 A library for simulating avionics commonly used in small UAS, such as pressure sensors, IMUs, GPS, batteries and other supporting utility, model, and simulation code.

-Currently intended for use with PX4's sitl_gazebo.
+Currently intended for use with PX4's sitl_gazebo; however, development strives to be independent from any project.

 ## Features

+ * Aerodynamic Model with configurable airfoils
+ * Wind/Turbulence Modeling
+ * Transmission Modeling for cases like elevon linkages
- * A configurable battery model with transient response
+ * Configurable battery model with transient response
- * A differential pressure sensor model
+ * Differential pressure sensor model
- * A first order discrete time low pass filter
+ * First order discrete time low pass filter
- * A Gaussian-Markov processes noise generator
+ * Gaussian-Markov processes noise generator
    * Seedable, resettable
    * MT19937-64 based
- * An implementation of the US 1976 atmosphere model
+ * US 1976 atmosphere model
- * A 2D (Bilinear) lookup table implementation
+ * 2D (Bilinear) lookup table implementation

 ## Planned Features